xanmankey/FishingForPhish/docs/usage.rst

 * A positive mindset (yeah, it's kinda hard to do data analysis without one)
 * Knowledge of positive web-scraping practices (try not to consume too many server resources; know website policies beforehand if possible)

-In regards to accessing the mongodb database (which stores the data from the website at ), some great tutorials can be found below:
+In regards to accessing the mongodb database (which stores the data from the website at TODO), some great tutorials can be found below:

 * Installation: https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-20-04
 * Usage: https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-20-04

-Necessary Info:

-*

 Installation (via pip)
 ^^^^^^^^^^^^^^^^^^^^^^